Who Is Gabby Douglas?

 In 2016, Douglas won the all-around title at the City of Jesolo Trophy and placed fourth all-around at the P&G Championships.

-At the Olympic trials in July 2016, Douglas finished seventh, after two falls off of the balance beam, however, she earned a spot on the 2016 Olympic team with fellow gymnasts Simone Biles, Laurie Hernandez, Madison Kocian, and Aly Raisman.
-Douglas is the first reigning all-around Olympic champion to return to compete in a second Olympic Games since Nadia Comaneci did in 1980.
-She and teammate Raisman, who was also a member of the gold medal-winning team in 2012, are the first American women gymnasts to return to the Olympics since Dominique Dawes and Amy Chow in 2000.
+At the Olympic trials in July 2016, Douglas finished seventh, after two falls from the balance beam.
+Regardless, she earned a spot on the 2016 Olympic team, with fellow gymnasts Simone Biles, Laurie Hernandez, Madison Kocian and Aly Raisman, to become the first reigning all-around Olympic champion to return to compete in a second Olympic Games since Nadia Comaneci in 1980.
+She and teammate Raisman, also a member of the gold medal-winning team in 2012, were the first American women gymnasts to return to the Olympics since Dominique Dawes and Amy Chow in 2000.

 2016 Olympic Games

-Douglas shared the team gold with Biles, Raisman, Hernandez and Kocian, a team which calls themselves “The Final Five.”
+Douglas shared the team gold with Biles, Raisman, Hernandez and Kocian, a team which called themselves “The Final Five.”

-The Final Five are the third American women’s gymnastic team to win gold, following team victories in 1996 and 2012.
+The Final Five became the third American women’s gymnastic team to win gold, following team victories in 1996 and 2012.

 Douglas had the third highest score of 61 participants in the qualifying rounds to compete in the women's individual all-around event.
 However, a rule which only allows two gymnasts per country to compete prevented Douglas from participating and defending her 2012 title.
 Teammates Biles and Raisman finished ahead of her in the qualifying round and went on to take the gold and silver, respectively, in the competition.

-Douglas did compete in the uneven bars final, but met with more disappointment when she made an error on a handstand, earning 15.066 for her performance and a seventh place finish.
+Douglas did compete in the uneven bars final, but met with more disappointment when she made an error on a handstand, earning a seventh-place finish.
 Her teammate Madison Kocian took home the silver medal in the event.